weygoldt/install-arch/README.md

 17. Reboot -
 Now we should be greeted with sddm and boot into kde.
 Login as the created user.

 1. Install software with the scripts provided in `arch-install/software/`.
+Be sure to use all scripts since they partially depend on each other.
+E.g. `cronie` is available in the official repositories and `timeshift` only in the AUR but `timeshit` needs `cronie` for scheduled snapshots.

 2. To do list after installation
 - Setup timeshift snapshots